hummanta/docs/src/references/cli.md

     help       Prints this message or the help of the given subcommand(s) init       Initializes the workspace
-    target     View and manage supported targets for the toolchain
+    target     View and manage supported targets for the toolchain toolchain  Manage different toolchains used for the compilation process
 ```

 ## Init